 - Tests that led to diagnosis

-Any Wheaten, regardless of its breeding, who is affected or suspected of having one of the protein-losing diseases is eligible for inclusion on the OR.
-Read more about submitting an Affected Wheaten to the OR.
+Any Wheaten, regardless of its breeding, who was affected or suspected of having one of the proteinlosing diseases has been eligible for inclusion on the OR.

-Dogs may be listed on the Open Registry when blood, urine, and/or histopathologic test results meet certain diagnostic criteria.
-Criteria for listing a dog on the OR are included at the end of the Open Registry listing.
+Dogs were listed on the Open Registry when blood, urine, and/or histopathologic test results meet certain diagnostic criteria.
 Information shared is very helpful concerning diagnosis and progression of disease.
 Eventually, we request that tissues be saved and studied after death, including necropsy.

 Membership in the OR

 All Wheaten owners are encouraged to support Wheaten health research by joining the OR.
 Dues are $15 for a lifetime household membership; SCWTCA members' dues include OR membership.
 To join the Open Registry, complete and submit the Open Registry Membership Form.

 - Membership in the Registry is open to anyone.